 - Flexibility – NAS is a scalable storage solution that can evolve as your business needs change.
-This means you can take advantage of business and customer data to improve your products and services while also ensuring that your teams stays productive—without worrying about system capacity problems.
+This means you can take advantage of business and customer data to improve your products and services while also ensuring that your teams stay productive—without worrying about system capacity problems.

-- Reliability – NAS systems, especially when built using reliable NAS drives, can offer prevention, intervention and data recovery options like no other.
+- Reliability – NAS systems, especially when built using reliable NAS drives, can offer prevention, intervention, and data recovery options like no other.
 Seagate designs hard drives to be reliable, built solid from the ground up, and focuses on the application behavior and key requirements for your use case.
-Seagate’s IronWolf and IronWolf Pro come equipped with IronWolf Health Management (IHM) which is an embedded software designed on the tenets of prevention, intervention and recovery.
+Seagate’s IronWolf and IronWolf Pro come equipped with IronWolf Health Management (IHM) which is an embedded software designed on the tenets of prevention, intervention, and recovery.
 It aims to manage the health of the drive through the useful life, and provide ease of data recovery should a catastrophic event damage the drive and render it non-functional.